rdfostrich/article-swj2020-cobra/content/evaluation.md

 In order to evaluate the ingestion and triple pattern query execution of COBRA, we make use of the [BEAR benchmark](https://aic.ai.wu.ac.at/qadlod/bear.html){:.mandatory}.
 To test the scalability of our approach for datasets with few and large versions, we use the BEAR-A benchmark.
-We use the ten eight versions of the BEAR-A dataset (more versions cause memory issues), which contains 30M to 66M triples per version.
+We use the first eight versions of the BEAR-A dataset (more versions cause memory issues), which contains 30M to 66M triples per version.
 This dataset was compiled from the [Dynamic Linked Data Observatory](http://swse.deri.org/dyldo/).
 To test for datasets with many smaller versions, we use BEAR-B with the daily and hourly granularities.
-The daily dataset contains 89 versions and the hourly dataset contains 1,299 versions, both of them have around 48K triples per version.
+For the daily dataset we use 89 versions and for hourly dataset 400 versions, both of them have around 48K triples per version.
 All experiments were performed on a 64-bit Ubuntu 14.04 machine with a 6-core 2.40 GHz CPU and 48 GB of RAM.
-Our experimental setup and its raw results are available on [GitHub](https://github.com/rdfostrich/cobra/tree/master/Experiments/Results){:.mandatory}.
+Our experimental setup and its raw results are available on [GitHub](https://github.com/rdfostrich/cobra/tree/master/Experiments/){:.mandatory}.

-During our experiments, we distinguish between the following storage approaches:
+Considering we aim to measure the benefits of the bidirectional aggregated delta chain compared to the unidirectional aggregated delta chain under the hybrid storage strategy, we distinguish between the following storage approaches:

 * **OSTRICH**: OSTRICH with a forward unidirectional aggregated delta chain ([](#evaluation-storage-approaches-ostrich))
 * **COBRA\***: COBRA with a bidirectional aggregated delta chain before fix-up ([](#evaluation-storage-approaches-cobra-star))
 * **COBRA**: COBRA with a bidirectional aggregated delta chain after fix-up ([](#evaluation-storage-approaches-cobra))

+As such, we consider comparing against other systems with different storage strategies out of scope for this work.
+For an extensive comparison of the hybrid storage strategy with other systems, we refer to the [OSTRICH article](cite:cites ostrich).

 In the scope of this work, we work with at most two delta chains.
 For simplicity of these experiments, we always start a new delta chain in the middle version of the dataset